pingcap/ossinsight/blog/why-we-chose-tidb-to-support-ossinsight-v2/index.md

 <br/>

-According to our project manager's (PM’s) plan, we needed to do some repo-specific or user-specific analysis, and although the total data volume was huge, the total number of events was not too large for a single project or user.
+According to our project manager's (PM’s) plan, we needed to do some repo-specific or user-specific analysis.
+Although the total data volume was huge, the number of events was not too large for a single project or user.
 This meant using the secondary indexes in RDBMS would be a good idea.
 But, if we decided to use the above architecture, we had to be careful in selecting the database sharding key.
 For example, if we use `user_id` as the sharding key, then queries based on `repo_id` will be very tricky.

-On the other hand, to be honest, we're not experts on Kafka and data warehouses, mastering and building such an infrastructure in just one week was a very difficult task for us.
+Also, we're not experts on Kafka and data warehouses, mastering and building such an infrastructure in just one week was a very difficult task for us.

 The choice is obvious now, and don't forget PingCAP is a database company!
 TiDB seems a perfect fit for this, and it's a good chance to eat our own dog food.
 So, why not using TiDB! :)

-If using TiDB, can we get:
+**If we use TiDB, can we get:**
 - SQL support, including complex & flexible queries? ☑️
 - Scalability?  ☑️
 - Secondary index support for fast lookup? ☑️